xolox/python-negotiator/README.rst

 Some points to consider:

-- The Negotiator project does what I expect from it: realtime bidirectional communication between KVM/QEMU hosts and guests.
+- The Negotiator project does what I expect from it: realtime bidirectional communication between Linux based KVM/QEMU hosts and guests.

-- The project doesn't have an automated test suite yet, although its functionality has been extensively tested during development.
+- The project doesn't have an automated test suite, although its functionality has been extensively tested during development and is being used in a production environment on more than 100 virtual machines (for non-critical tasks).

 - The project has not been peer reviewed with regards to security.
 My primary use case is KVM/QEMU hosts and guests that trust each other to some extent